higherkindness/mu-haskell/docs/docs/grpc.md

 Where `watch`, `get` and `add` are the only valid 3 commands that our CLI is going to accept and call each respective service.

+If you are not familiar with `TypeApplications`, you can check [this](https://www.reddit.com/r/haskell/comments/6ufnmr/scrap_your_proxy_arguments_with_typeapplications/), [that](https://blog.sumtypeofway.com/posts/fluent-polymorphism-type-applications.html) and [this](https://kseo.github.io/posts/2017-01-08-visible-type-application-ghc8.html).

 ### Using records

 This option is a bit more verbose but it's also more explicit with the types and _"a bit more magic"_ than the one with `TypeApplications` (due to the use of Generics).